elugens/hello-javascript/docs/additional-questions/binary-data-files/textdecoder-textencoder.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If TextDecoder encounters an invalid byte sequence, it replaces it with the Unicode replacement character unless the "fatal" option is set.
+  <div><strong>Interview Response:</strong> If TextDecoder encounters an invalid byte sequence, it replaces it with the Unicode replacement character unless the "fatal" option is set to true, which will throw an error.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />